Frama-C/Frama-C-snapshot/INSTALL.md

 - some `Makefiles` used to compile dynamic plugins
 - some `.rc` files used to configure Frama-C
 - some image files used by the Frama-C GUI
+- some files for Frama-C/plug-in development (autocomplete scripts, Emacs settings, scripts for running EVA, ...)

 ### Documentation files: (in `/INSTALL_DIR/share/frama-c/doc`)